The 18 Best Things to Do in Point Reyes National Seashore

 Stop into Point Reyes Books to peruse the carefully curated selection of books about coastal California flora and fauna, wildlife, and conservation efforts.
 Don’t worry, this charming bookstore also carries our favorite best selling fiction as well.

-I love spending an hour or two perusing the shops in Point Reyes station before heading into the park.
+I love spending an hour perusing the shops in Point Reyes station before heading into the park.

 Eat Oysters

-If you like Oysters then a visit to Point Reyes is a must do.
-Thanks to Tomales Bay which separates a portion of Point Reyes Seashore from the rest of Marin, this area is a hotspot for oysters.
-Just about every restaurant in the area has oysters on the menu, but there are a few well known establishments that you should add to your list.
+If you like Oysters, visiting Point Reyes is a must on your California itinerary.
+Thanks to Tomales Bay, which separates a portion of Point Reyes Seashore from the rest of Marin, this area is a hotspot for oysters.
+Almost every restaurant in the area has oysters on the menu, but there are a few well-known establishments that you should add to your list.

 Tomales Bay Oyster Co

-Founded in the early 1900s, Tomales Bay Oyster Co is the longest operating oyster farm in California.
+Founded in the early 1900s, Tomales Bay Oyster Co is California’s longest operating oyster farm.
 You can pick up unshucked oysters from Tomales Bay Oyster Co every weekend.
 They provide you with ice to take your oysters on a picnic in the area.
-And if you need shucking materials, lemons, or hot sauce you can purchase them here as well.
+And if you need shucking materials, lemons, or hot sauce, you can also purchase them here.
 It’s cash only but there is an ATM on site.

 Hog Island Oyster Co